The EU AI Act Enforcement Timeline

 AI literacy requirements, general provisions, and definitions become applicable.
 Organizations must begin staff training.

-Banned AI systems (social scoring, real-time biometric surveillance) must be shut down.
+Banned AI systems must be shut down.
+GPAI code of practice obligations begin — foundation model providers must publish training data summaries.
 Violations: up to €35M or 7% of global turnover.

 High-Risk AI + GPAI